-Influence of the duration of penicillin prescriptions on outcomes for acute sore throat in adults: the DESCARTE prospective cohort study in UK general practice.
+Influence of the duration of penicillin prescriptions on outcomes for acute sore throat in adults: The DESCARTE prospective cohort study in UK general practice

-Moore M., Stuart B., Hobbs FR., Butler CC., Hay AD., Campbell J., Delaney BC., Broomfield S., Barratt P., Hood K., Everitt H., Mullee M., Williamson I., Mant D., Little P., DESCARTE investigators None.
+Moore M., Stuart B., Hobbs FDR., Butler CC., Hay AD., Campbell J., Delaney BC., Broomfield S., Barratt P., Hood K., Everitt H., Mullee M., Williamson I., Mant D., Little P.